tisanelabs/tisanedocs/tisane_embedded.md

 __stdcall void LoadAnalysisLanguageModel(const char *languageCode);

 /***
+ * Loads a customized language model associated with the specified language code.
+ONLY AFTER SetDbPath
+ * @param languageCode the code of the language to load
+ * @param customizationSuffix the suffix for the customization add-on model */
+__stdcall void LoadCustomizedAnalysisLanguageModel(const char *languageCode, const char *customizationSuffix);

+/***
  * Unloads a language model associated with the specified language code.
  * @param languageCode the code of the language to unload */